Our Mission and Pillars

 Vision

-The Center for Measurement Justice (CMJ) is a research center dedicated to social justice-oriented educational assessments and professionals.
+The Center for Measurement Justice (CMJ) is a research center dedicated to supporting justice-oriented educational measurement and professionals.

-We envision a future in which all learners, especially Black, Brown, and Indigenous students, experience learning assessments that validate their cultural identities and measure what they, their communities, and their families value.
-In this future, all students, but especially Black, Brown, and Indigenous students, see educational assessments as valuable tools to support their learning and liberation.
+We envision a future in which all learners, especially Black, Brown, and Indigenous students, see educational assessments as valuable tools to support their learning and liberation.

 Mission

 In our work, we push back against assessment practices that do not value diverse types of knowledge and knowledge creation- especially with respect to Black, Brown, and Indigenous communities.
-We recognize that the complex and rich identities of all individuals should be acknowledged, valued, and sustained by/through our assessment practices.
-Moreover, we acknowledge the white supremacist, racist roots of measurement and seek to disrupt this historical narrative through culturally sustaining assessment practices that are explicitly and unapologetically antiracist.
+We acknowledge the white supremacist, racist roots of measurement and seek to disrupt this historical narrative through justice-oriented assessment practices that are explicitly and unapologetically antiracist.
 And so, as advocates for justice, we lean into difficult assessment and measurement challenges by building awareness, seeking creative solutions, and generating transformative ideas in an effort to provide and/or create measurement justice for all.

 Enabling Systemic Transformation